-- DEATHS.
-BERKELEY.--On the 26th ult., at Date-hill, in the island of Antigua, the residence of her son, the Rev. A. F. M. Berkeley, rector of St. George's parish, in that island, Mrs. Berkeley, reliet of the late John Berkeley, of the island of Grenada, aged 63.
-COCHRANE.--On the 18th inst., in Eaton-place, the Hon.
-Lady Inglis Cochrane, reliet of the late Admiral the Hon.
-Fir Alexander Inglis Cochrane, G.C.B.
-EVANS.--On the 5th inst., at Norwich, in the 72nd year of his age, Lewis Evans, M.D., Physician to the Forces, and a Peninsular Medallist of eight clasps.
-WELLS.--In June, 1855, Arthur Montagu Wells, R.N., youngest son of the late Nathaniel Wells, of Piercefield, afonmonthshire, Mate of H.M.S.
+BERKELEY .- On the 26th ult., at Date-hill, in the island of Antigua, the residence of her son, the Rev. A. F. M. Berkeley, rector of St. George's parish, in that island, Mrs. Berkeley, relict of the late John Berkeley, of the

+Mrs. Berkeley, relict of the Inte John Berkeley, of the island of Grenada, aged 63.
+COCH RANE.-On the 18th inst., in Eaton-place, the Hon.
+Lady Inglis Cochrane, relict of the late Admiral the Hon.
+Sir Alexander Inglis Cochrane, G.C.B.
+E VANS.-On the 5th inst., at Norwich, in the 72nd year of his age, Lewis Evans.
+M.D., Physician to the Forces, and a Peninsular Medallist of eight clasps.
+WELLS.-In June, 1855, Arthur Montagu Wells, R.N., youngest son of the late Nathaniel Wells, of Piercefield, Monmouthshire, Mate of H.M.S.
 Nerbudda, supposed to have foundered at sea, off the south coast of Africa.